lawlist/countdown-timer/README.md

-This is an example of a count-down timer that sets the `package-user-dir` and loads the corresponding user customization file.
+This is an example of a countdown timer that sets the `package-user-dir` and loads the corresponding user customization file.

 1. Backup any existing `.emacs` file in your home directory; e.g., rename it to